 First step…

-The first step in the mediation process, is to attend a Mediation Information & Assessment Meeting (MIAM).
+The first step in the process, is to attend a Mediation Information & Assessment Meeting (MIAM).
+This is a one-to-one session where you can ask questions, learn how mediation works, and decide if it’s the right next step for you.
 For more information please see MIAM.

 Mediation has its own core principles which distinguish it from other forms of alternative dispute resolution (ADR) methods.
 You can read more about the foundations of mediation here.